Roller Coaster Permutations and Partition Numbers: Background

 \section{Background}

+To analyze the partition properties of roller coasters, we first establish the necessary terminology regarding permutation patterns and structure.

-\begin{defn} A permutation of length $n$ is an ordered rearrangement on the set $\{1,2,3 ... n\}$ for some $n$.
-The collection of all such permutations is denoted $S_n$. \end{defn}
+\begin{definition} A \textbf{permutation} of length $n$ is an ordered rearrangement on the set $\{1,2,3,\dots,n\}$.
+The collection of all such permutations is denoted $S_{n}$. \end{definition}

+The central object of this study is the roller coaster permutation, originally described by Ahmed and Snevily \cite{Ahmed2013} to capture the concept of maximality in direction changes.

-\begin{defn} A Roller coaster permutation is a permutation that maximizes the number of changes from increasing to decreasing over itself, and all of it's subsequences, simultaneously.
-Here a subsequence of a permutation is an ordered subset of the original permutation \cite{ahsn}. \end{defn}
+\begin{definition} A \textbf{Roller Coaster permutation} is a permutation that maximizes the number of changes from increasing to decreasing over itself and all of its subsequences, simultaneously.
+The set of all such permutations in $S_n$ is denoted $RC_n$. \end{definition}